Adobe Connect Support Blog

 The Adobe Connect Transmuxing Server (ACTS) is a proxy for Adobe Connect Meeting Server (AMS) that converts Meetings to HTML5 for access by a browser client.
 The HTML5 Standard View in the browser session is hosted from the ACTS server which pulls and converts content from the Adobe Connect AMS Meeting server.

 To install the ACTS server with Adobe Connect it is often required and always prudent that it be distributed onto a separate server VM running at least Windows Server 2019.
-The exception to this is if the Adobe Connect Server has multiple IP addresses (and ideally multiple NICs) along with the necessary CPU, disc and memory resources to host all three servers on one VM platform.
-This is never recommended.
+The exception to this distributed recommendation is if a single lab Adobe Connect Server has multiple IP addresses (and ideally multiple NICs) along with the necessary CPU, disc and memory resources to host all three servers on one VM platform.
+This is never recommended in production although it can accommodate limited load.

 When setting up a simple Adobe Connect single test server in a lab without implementing SSL, it may be deceptive to see that with all the services installed on one VM, ACTS will work with Meetings on a server with just one IP address.
 Don’t be deceived by this, as soon as SSL is introduced, which is obviously required in all production environments, the server resource requirements change.
 Multiple VIPs are required (if offloading SSL to a load-balancing device) and multiple IPs on the server itself if stunnel is used is for encryption of the three services, AMS, CPS and ACTS.